edcrack18/minecraftxlaun/README.md

 # For windows
-Just use the compiled .exe in Relases
+Just use the compiled .exe in Releases